 If You're a Witch, Can You Be Part of Another Religion as Well?

-This question is asked so many times of forums and in groups by new 'witches'.
+This question is asked so many times on forums and in groups by new 'witches'.
 To be a witch doesn't mean that your other faith/religion has to take a back seat, on the contrary, there are many out there that are both Christian and a witch, etc. Being brought up with one religion but realising another calling isn't a bad thing.

-From speaking with others on forums, social media and other chat apps, witchcraft is made up from those who practice other religions.
+From speaking with others on forums, social media and other chat apps, witchcraft is made up of those who practice other religions.
 Modern witchcraft doesn't forbid other practices or religions, which gives a person more flexibility in their religious practices.
 This and other aspects are probably the reasons why it's becoming more popular in recent years, and why it's seen as a more accepted practice and religion.